octavian-h/commons-weka/README.md

                                                     .folds(10)
                                                     .iterations(2)
                                                     .build();
-            task.call(); //the method block the current thread until it finish }
+            task.call(); //the method blocks the current thread until it finishes }
     }
 }